happybeing/vdash/README.md

     vdash --help

 Typically you can just pass the paths of one or more node logfiles you want to monitor.
-For example, to run `vdash` first start your Safe Network node(s) with one or more `safenode` commands.
-Then, assuming their logfiles are in the standard location start `vdash` with:
+For example, to run `vdash` first start your Autononomi node(s) with on of the Autonomi Node Applications (see above).

+Then, start `vdash`.
+You can give a path to one or more logfiles.
+You can also use `-g` to specify a glob path.
+When you provide a glob path you can press 'r' to re-scan the path for logfiles after starting more nodes.

+The path to logfiles vary depending on which Autonomi Node Application you are using, and also on your operating system.
+The following are just examples so you will need to provide paths for your particular setup.

 **Linux:**

-    vdash ~/.local/share/safe/node/*/logs/safenode.log
+    vdash -g "/home/<USERNAME>/.local/share/safe/node/safenode*/logs/safenode.log"

 **Mac:**

-    vdash "/Users/<username>/Library/Application Support/safe/node/*/logs/safenode.log"
+    vdash "/Users/<USERNAME>/Library/Application Support/safe/node/*/logs/safenode.log"

 **Windows:**

-    vdash C:\Users\<username>\AppData\Roaming\safe\node\*\logs\safenode.log
+    vdash C:\Users\<USERNAME>\AppData\Roaming\safe\node\*\logs\safenode.log

 Keyboard commands for `vdash` are summarised in the introduction above.